webix-hub/docs/data/tutorials/start_coding.md

 ##Setting the goal {#setgoal}

-At this stage your should determine the app's functionlity and evaluate the means of achieving this goal.
+At this stage your should determine the app's functionality and evaluate the means of achieving this goal.
 You should clearly see the purpose of your future app and try to imagine all possible features it may need to meet the requirements.

 ##Preparing Workspace {#coding}

 At this stage you define all the properties of your app and its components, play with event handlers and apply methods for your app to dance in the hands of users.
-You can check the state of your app in the realtime just as you've put the last bracket/brace/colon after the code piece.
+You can check the state of your app in the real time just as you've put the last bracket/brace/colon after the code piece.

 The lib package you [download](http://webix.com/download-webix-gpl) from the site includes two versions - **debug** and **standard** one.
 Debug version helps control the app during the development stage while standard script version goes for ready-made products.
 Both scripts are identical in terms of component building yet **webix_debug.js** version includes a number of handy debugging tools.
 Read more about the [bonuses of the debug version](desktop/debug.md).